EmoticonOrden/busto-mailserver/README.md

 12. Modify your DNS with next record: `mail._domainkey.example.com.
 IN TXT "v=DKIM1; k=rsa; p=...*YOUR_GENERATED_KEY*"` and submit this to your DNS. (replace example.com with your domain)
 13. Shutdown your container with `sudo docker-compose down`.
 14. Find and modify `example.com` in your `dkim_signing.conf` and replace with your domain.
 15. Restart your container with `sudo docker-compose up -d`.
-And your mail server is ready to go!
+**8And your mail server is ready to go!.
+Congratulations!**
+## Known issues